 The Project will contain up to 945 residential homes, of which at least 20% will be affordable to households earning moderate, low and very-low incomes (“Affordable Homes”).
 The Affordable Homes will be controlled through regulatory agreements between the developer of the Site and the County and recorded against the property.

 In addition to the units restricted as affordable housing, the Project will include a substantial number of homes to be designed and priced to attract members of the Napa County workforce earning modest household incomes which are greater than the prescribed maximums for the Affordable Homes (“Workforce Homes”).
 The Workforce Homes will not be deed restricted.
+These workforce homes will also be eligible for support from the County’s Housing Proximity program.

 The Affordable Homes will include (assuming full build-out of 945 units):